 - Shirts with too-low necklines or that expose your belly

 - Perfume or cologne (While you should smell clean, some scents are irritating to others.
-In a small meeting room, smell can become distracting.)
+In a small meeting room, smells can become distracting.)